hyj12345/MKLR/README.md

 # MKLR

 Multi-class kernel logistic regression.
 This function fit a Multi-class Kernel Logistic Regression model to the data.
-The return list contains the estimated kernel weights as well as the original data to perform predictions.There are two types of kernel, they are `RBF` and `polynomial`.
+The return list contains the estimated kernel parameters and logistic parameters.There are two types of kernel, they are `RBF` and `polynomial`.

-I refer to [KLR](https://github.com/fontaine618/KLR) and the [Multinomial Kernel Logistic Regression via Bound Optimization Approach](https://scienceon.kisti.re.kr/srch/selectPORSrchArticle.do?cn=JAKO200709906203322) for the calculation and use gradient descent (not dual) to get parameters.
+I refer to [KLR](https://github.com/fontaine618/KLR) and the [Multinomial Kernel Logistic Regression via Bound Optimization Approach](https://scienceon.kisti.re.kr/srch/selectPORSrchArticle.do?cn=JAKO200709906203322) for the calculation and use gradient descent (not dual or fixed parameter) to get all parameters.

-And I will keep updating the package and provide methods like CV, LOOCV and more for better selecting parameters(including kernel parameters).
+And I will keep updating the package and try to provide methods like CV, LOOCV and more for better model selection.

 ## Installation